dsccommunity/xPSDesiredStateConfiguration/README.md

     * Cleaned up resource (PSSA issues, formatting, etc.)
     * Added example script
     * Added integration test
+    * BREAKING CHANGE: Removed the unused Source parameter
+    * Updated to a high quality resource
 * Removed test log output from repo.
 * Removed the prefix MSFT_ from all files and folders of the composite resources in this module because they were unavailable to Get-DscResource and Import-DscResource.